Victor-Leroy/Moonshot-Project/docs/functional_specifications.md

 Users shall be able to submit their choices with a voice command.

-## 5. Target Audience
+## 6. Target Audience

-### 5.1.
+### 6.1.
 Persona 1 - Emma (Blind User)

 ![Emma](img/persona1.png)

-### 5.2.
+### 6.2.
 Persona 2 - Alex (Mobile User)

 ![Alex](img/persona2.png)

-### 5.3.
+### 6.3.
 Persona 3 - David (Hands-Free User)

 ![David](img/persona3.png)

-## 6. Additional Considerations
+## 7. Additional Considerations

 The solution must be lightweight and compatible with modern browsers, ensuring that it does not interfere with Doodle’s core functionality.
-The deployment process should be simple and achievable through a browser extension or script.
+The deployment process should be simple and achievable through a browser extension or userscript.

+### 7.1.
+Security & Privacy

+The script must not store user data or require external servers.
+Ensure permissions are minimal (e.g., no unnecessary API access).
+Consider implementing local storage if user preferences need to be saved.

+### 7.2.
+Browser & Device Compatibility

+Must work on Chrome, Firefox, Edge, and Safari.
+Ensure proper functionality across desktop and mobile versions.
+Test with screen readers like NVDA, JAWS, and VoiceOver.

+### 7.3.
+Performance Optimization

+Minimize script execution time to prevent page slowdowns.
+Use event listeners efficiently to avoid excessive CPU usage.
+Ensure that updates are applied dynamically without page reloads.

+### 7.4.
+Scalability & Future Enhancements

+Should support additional accessibility features (e.g., Dark Mode, Contrast Mode).
+Potential integration with voice assistants (Google Assistant, Siri).
+Expand support for other scheduling platforms beyond Doodle.

-## 7. Implementation Constraints
+## 8. Implementation Constraints

 Since there is no access to Doodle’s backend or source code, all enhancements must be applied dynamically using browser-side scripting.
-Compatibility with major screen readers, such as NVDA, JAWS, and VoiceOver, is essential.
+This means the solution must operate without modifying Doodle’s core functionality, ensuring seamless integration without conflicts.

+### 8.1.
+Technical Limitations

+Enhancements rely on DOM manipulation, meaning updates to Doodle’s UI structure may require script adjustments.
+Features must function without injecting new HTML elements that could interfere with Doodle’s layout.
+Browser-side scripting limits access to server-side validation, database interactions, and API modifications.

+### 8.2.
+Screen Reader & Accessibility Compatibility

+The solution must work reliably across:
+- NVDA (Windows)
+- JAWS (Windows)
+- VoiceOver (macOS & iOS)
+- TalkBack (Android)

+Requires thorough testing with different browsers to ensure accessibility support.

+### 8.3.
+Browser & Device Constraints

+Must be compatible with modern browsers (Chrome, Firefox, Edge, and Safari).
+Needs to function both on desktop and mobile devices, considering differences in touch-based navigation.

+### 8.4.
+Future-Proofing & Maintainability
+Since Doodle may update its UI, the script should be easily modifiable for quick adaptations.
+Consider using CSS selectors and ARIA attributes dynamically, so changes in class names don’t break functionality.
+Future improvements could include browser extension support for more seamless deployment.

-## 8. Defining Success
+## 9. Defining Success

-Success will be measured by how easily users can navigate Doodle with a keyboard or screen reader.
-Time slots should be clearly labeled, selections should be confirmed audibly, and the interface should provide instant feedback.
-Ultimately, screen reader users should be able to complete surveys efficiently and independently without unnecessary frustration.
+Success will be evaluated based on the following criteria:

+#### 1️⃣ Accessibility & Usability

+Users must be able to navigate Doodle fully via keyboard and screen readers (NVDA, JAWS, VoiceOver, TalkBack).
+Time slots should be clearly labeled and easy to select using voice commands or keyboard navigation.

+#### 2️⃣ Feedback & Confirmation

+The system must provide immediate audio feedback when a selection is made.
+Users should receive clear confirmation before submitting responses to prevent errors.

+#### 3️⃣ Independence & Efficiency

+Visually impaired users should be able to complete Doodle surveys independently without external assistance.
+The process should be as fast and intuitive as for sighted users, reducing frustration and improving accessibility.

-##  9. Glossary
+##  10. Glossary

 | Term | Definition |
 |------|------------|